Yoast/wordpress-seo/readme.txt

 * When we set `noindex` on a page, we no longer add a canonical, to prevent confusing search engines.
 * Fixes an issue where the categories / tags overview pages were incorrectly showing elements marked as noindex when in reality they weren't set to noindex (and vice versa).
 This meant that blue bullets were being shown incorrectly.
 * Fixes an issue where setting posts and pages to noindex didn't change the overview.
+* Fixes a bug where importing of the values of ini files were being parsed for dynamic content.

 = 6.3.1 =
 Release Date: February 19th, 2018